shellyw8542/sep11-freedom-project/blog/entry02.md

 ```
 <video id = "gif" autoplay loop="false" scr ="(video link)"</video>
 ```
 When I played this on Jsbin, the autoplay remained as true, I tried to change the coding taking away the autoplay loop but it didn't work.
 I tried refreshing but it still didn't work, when I right-clicked the video, it showed a loop function and you can turn it off or on.
+You can also use the play and pause functions described in Javascript.
 Another idea that the tool A-frame sparked my interest was the visuals and interaction that I wanted to learn.
 Now I finally have the opportunity to learn it.
 Shubata gave me this [video](https://www.youtube.com/watch?v=HrLsr-nzZGA&ab_channel=UWRealityLab) to help me understand more about the interactions in A-frame and how to code them.
 I believe that this is very helpful for my project because I wanted it to be interactive on the keyboard.
 In the video, it shows the element of `<a-cursor>` and  `wasd-controls`, the `wasd-controls` can make the camera move.
 For example `w` would move forward, `a` would move to the left, and so on. `<a-cursor` is for mouse controls.
 But what does this look like in coding?
 ```
    <a-scene>